 Soy milk is available in most supermarkets and food retailers.

-Soy milk can be found in the refrigerator section near the dairy or in shelf-stable packaging on the same aisle as the breakfast cereals in any U.S. supermarket store.
+Soy milk can be found in the refrigerator section near the dairy or shelf-stable packaging on the same aisle as the breakfast cereals in any U.S. supermarket store.
 It can also be found in any health food store, most convenience stores, and internet grocery stores.

 Fortunately, many brands offer various unique options to suit every taste.
 Here are a few of the most popular and trusted soymilk brands: